MHoubre/KPbiomed/README.md

 # KP-biomed.
 A Large-Scale Dataset for Biomedical Keyphrase Generation

-This is the repository with the code of the paper "A Large-Scale Dataset for Biomedical Keyphrase Generation" Maël Houbre, Florian Boudin, Béatrice Daille.
+This is the repository with the code of the paper Maël Houbre, Florian Boudin, and Beatrice Daille.
+2022.
+A Large-Scale Dataset for Biomedical Keyphrase Generation.
+In Proceedings of the 13th International Workshop on Health Text Mining and Information Analysis (LOUHI).

 ## Data preprocessing